khmarbaise/sapm/README.md

 Subversion Authentication Parser Module
 =======================================

-The idea is to read the [http://svnbook.red-bean.com/nightly/en/svn-book.html#svn.serverconfig.pathbasedauthz|authentication file of Subversion] and convert it into a form which can be used inside an application.
+The idea is to read the [authentication file of Subversion](http://svnbook.red-bean.com/nightly/en/svn-book.html#svn.serverconfig.pathbasedauthz) and convert it into a form which can be used inside an application.

 This means to check a user against the configuration for example if a user is